menu icon

 • Turn one pant leg right side out and stuff it inside the other pant leg.
 Right sides of the fabric will be facing each other.
 Make sure that the long seam that you just sewed on each leg matches the other.

-• I used ¾" wide elastic.
-The length of the elastic should be the same size as your child's waist + 1".
+• The length of the elastic should be the same size as your child's waist + 1".

-• Insert your elastic using a safety pin to help guide it through the waistband.
+• Insert your elastic through the waistband using a safety pin to help guide it.
+Feed the elastic all the way through and out the other side of the opening.

-• Sew ends together.
+• Sew the ends of the elastic together.
 Stretch the waist, pulling the elastic back into the opening.

-• Fold up the hem and press, then fold up one more time and press.
+• Fold the bottom hem up and press, then fold it up one more time and press.
 (This one is about ½").
 Sew around on both legs.
 Flannel is so easy to work with.
 You don't need pins since it pretty much just sticks together.

 Share